MicrosoftDocs/Devices-docs/surface/manage-usb-ports-on-surface.md

 2. If you don't already have your own certificates, you can obtain certificates via the appropriate sample script, as documented in the [Appendix](#appendix-semm-powershell-scripts-tech-reference) on this page.

+> [!CAUTION]
+> Keep certificates in a safe location and ensure they're properly backed up.
+Without them it's impossible to reset Surface UEFI, change managed Surface UEFI settings, or remove SEMM from an enrolled Surface device.

 ## Dynamic USB-C disablement: Surface Laptop Studio 2

 Dynamic USB-C disablement is a new feature that enables customers operating in highly secure work environments to prevent USB theft of confidential data and provide more control to organizations.
 When paired with the Surface Thunderbolt 4 Dock, IT admins can lock down USB-C ports whenever Surface Laptop Studio 2 is undocked or connected to an unauthorized dock.
 This means that when your users are connected to an authorized dock in the office, the USB-C ports will have full functionality over their devices.
 However, when they go off-site, they can still connect to a dock to use accessories or a monitor but cannot use the USB ports to transfer data.